expreva/estreval/readme.md

 - [x] Spread and rest operators
 - [x] Class
 - [x] Promise
 - [ ] Async / await - Maybe not..
-This would require event loop.
+This would require an event loop.

 ## References